Priyaljain20/Augmented-Reality-cardboard-assembly/README.md

-# Basic Augmented Reality cardboard assembly Requirements
+# Augmented Reality cardboard assembly Application

 The cardboard assembly application allows the user to scan the QR code and follow assembly instructions being displayed.